Culture and Trade through the Prism of Technical Art History - a Study of Chinese Export Paintings

 Making a Difference

-This project intends to address art history and conservation research questions through the application of novel imaging technology developed in the Imaging Science for Archaeology & Art Conservation research group at Nottingham Trent University in past research council funded projects (such as multispectral imaging, microfade spectrometry and optical coherence tomography) in combination with complementary non-invasive spectroscopic techniques such as Raman microscopy and X-ray fluorescence (XRF) spectroscopy.
+This project addressed art history and conservation research questions through the application of novel imaging technology developed in the Imaging Science for Archaeology & Art Conservation research group at Nottingham Trent University in past research council funded projects (such as multispectral imaging, microfade spectrometry and optical coherence tomography) in combination with complementary non-invasive spectroscopic techniques such as Raman microscopy and X-ray fluorescence (XRF) spectroscopy.

 - Dr Chi Shing (Sammy) Cheung, NTU